aws/amazon-vpc-cni-k8s/README.md

 Default: `false`

-Setting `DISABLE_NETWORK_RESOURCE_PROVISIONING` to `true` will make IPAMD to depend only on IMDS to get attached ENIs and IPs/prefixes. `AmazonEKS_CNI_Policy` doesn't need to be attached to the nodeInstanceRole since no EC2 calls will be made to allocate new ENIs, assign IPs/prefixes, tag ENIs and refresh security groups across ENIs.
+Setting `DISABLE_NETWORK_RESOURCE_PROVISIONING` to `true` will make IPAMD to depend only on IMDS to get attached ENIs and IPs/prefixes. `AmazonEKS_CNI_Policy` doesn't need to be attached to the nodeInstanceRole since no EC2 calls will be made to allocate new ENIs, assign IPs/prefixes, tag ENIs, refresh security groups across ENIs and clean up leaked ENIs in the account.
+This environment variable won't be supported with IRSA since IPAM-D would need `AmazonEKSWorkerNodePolicy` for EC2 describe calls to list and read.

 ---